-Owners Kyle Corea and Adam Gold are still serving up waffles and blasting tunes just like they did at their college parties.
+Owner Adam Gold is still serving up waffles and blasting tunes just like he did at his college parties.
 Guy savored the "sweet and crispy" fried chicken and waffles with hot sauce syrup and devoured the stuffing waffle with smoked turkey, cranberry sauce and mashed potatoes.

 Triple D meets double D — Donnie D'Alessio, the chef at Queens Comfort.
 Guy raves about the Down by Law sandwich packed with thin slices of smoked chicken topped with bacon jam, cheddar, chipotle sauce and lettuce.
 Diners also love snacking on spicy mac-and-cheese balls, aka Atomic Fireballs.

 A few years ago, auto shop owner Fred Donnelly took up barbecue as a hobby.
 Then he started selling it from a trailer outside his Queens shop.
 Soon he was serving 150 lunches a day at MOgridder's BBQ.
 Dig into Fred's ribs and the brisket, which Guy said would ''challenge any good Texas brisket.''

 When New Yorkers and Italians call it the best pizza they’ve ever had, it has to be legit.
 Guy digs into the pistachio and sausage pizza fresh out of the wood-fired oven imported from Naples.
 He also can’t get enough of the Montanara Starita, a fried pizza with a smoky flavor and fluffy crust.